-The Federal High Court in Abuja, on Tuesday, nullified provisions of the Rules of Professional Conduct (RPC), 2023, and the NBA Mandatory Continuing Professional Development (MCPD) Rules, 2025, to the extent that they impose additional conditions on a legal practitioner’s right of audience in court.
+The Federal High Court sitting in Abuja has delivered a landmark judgment striking down provisions of the Nigerian Bar Association’s Rules of Professional Conduct (RPC), 2023, and the Mandatory Continuing Professional Development (MCPD) Rules, 2025, to the extent that they impose additional conditions on a legal practitioner’s right of audience in court.

-Delivering judgment in Suit No. FHC/CS/1238/2025: Victor Ozioma Nwadike v.
-Nigerian Bar Association & Ors, Justice Mohammed Umar held that the Nigerian Bar Association (NBA) lacks the power to add to, vary, or alter statutory requirements governing a lawyer’s right to practise law in Nigeria.
+Delivering judgment on Tuesday in Suit No. FHC/ABJ/CS/1238/2025: Victor Ozioma Nwadike v.
+Nigerian Bar Association, the General Council of the Bar & the Attorney-General of the Federation, Justice Mohammed Umar held that the Nigerian Bar Association (NBA) lacks the power to add to, vary, or alter statutory requirements governing a lawyer’s right to practise law in Nigeria.

 The court ruled that while professional regulation and continuing legal education are important, such regulations must remain subordinate to existing statutes, particularly the Legal Practitioners Act, which exclusively governs the qualifications and conditions for legal practice.